-We note that both the loss and the tandem loss are Bernoulli random variables and that Bernoulli random variables have the maximal variance given the range and expectation.
-Therefore, PAC-Bayes-kl is tighter than PAC-Bayes-Bennett in this case.
+We note that both the loss and the tandem loss are Bernoulli random variables, and for Bernoulli random variables the PAC-Bayes-kl inequality is tighter than the PAC-Bayes-Bennett \citep{TS13}.
 However, the empirical counterpart of the expected $\mu$-tandem loss is the empirical $\mu$-tandem loss

 and the $\mu$-tandem losses are not Bernoulli.
 Therefore, we use the PAC-Bayes-Bennett inequality, which provides an advantage if the variance of the $\mu$-tandem losses happens to be small.
 The expected and empirical variance of the $\mu$-tandem losses of a pair of hypotheses $h$ and $h'$ are, respectively, defined by